 On the whole, the number of people living in Germany without official papers is expected to rise.
 As these people are afraid to visit the doctor’s for the well-founded fear of being expelled from the country, they are reliant on anonymous, free of charge services.

 Immigrants from EU-countries also often do not have access to the regular German health-care system.
 EU citizens who are not in employment subject to social security contributions barely stand the chance of obtaining health insurance.
 Coverage from their country of origin is often not accepted.
-Our cooperation partner Médicins du monde have also observed for a long time that EU immigrants without health insurance are increasingly being excluded from local services.
+It is also known for a long time that EU immigrants without health insurance are increasingly being excluded from local services.

 It goes without saying that we also treat Germans who are not insured in the health system.
 This occurs, for example, when people are self-employed and, for various reasons, are unable to continue paying their fees.